NickEngmann/tabula/README.md

 2) Enable Developer Mode On Google Chrome Extensions
 3) Load Tabula under "Extensions"
 	-Within the Chrome Extension you can sync your notes and get started

+if you wish to change anything to the web app portion, contact me and i'll let you know how to set it up.